Jessica Simpson Shows Off 1-Year-Old Daughter Birdie’s Insane Shoe Collection

 A few other fans even jokingly asked Jessica if she would adopt them so they could get some of Birdie’s hand-me-downs.

 Jessica recently revealed that Birdie is a shoe fanatic and the new pic is proof that she wasn’t kidding.
-Last month, the 40-year-old mom of three posted to Instagram to reveal that her toddler daughter “definitely” takes after her when it comes to shoes.
+Last month, the 40-year-old mom-of-three posted to Instagram to reveal that her toddler daughter “definitely” takes after her when it comes to shoes.

 “Her second word was ‘shoes!'”
 Jessica wrote.
 “She demands to switch shoes 4x a day, and it doesn’t even matter whose.”